-Darcy McGee’s is ground zero for all things Hooley on downtown parade day here in the Queen City.
+The Banshee is ground zero for all things Hooley on downtown parade day here in the Queen City.
 And it’s about as authentic an Irish Pub as you can find.
 It’s built in the style of a traditional pub, their Shepherd’s Pie is legit and they’ve got a great selection of Irish beers on tap.
-And if that’s not enough, their general manager, Conor, is originally from Ireland.
+And if that’s not enough, outdoor patio will host authentic Irish dancers on Parade Day.

 Part Two: South Buffalo’s Finest